 Under the securities laws of the United States, the Company's directors, executive officers and any persons holding more than 10% of the Company's Common Stock are required to report their initial ownership of the Company's Common Stock and any subsequent changes in that ownership to the Securities and Exchange Commission.
 Specific due dates for these reports have been established and the Company is required to identify in this Proxy Statement those persons who failed to timely file these reports.
-All of the filing requirements were satisfied for 1999.

 Whether you intend to be present at the Annual Meeting or not, we urge you to return your signed proxy promptly.